mzabriskie/airwolf/README.md

 # airwolf

-Control AR.Drone 2.0 with Gamepad
+Control AR.Drone 2.0 with Gamepad from your browser

 ## Installing